 Other Playa Blanca Tips and Information

 Is there a cell signal at Playa Blanca Colombia?

 4G Claro is available on Playa Blanca.
 In regards to wifi, I am sure there is some available in some of the nicer hostels, but we did not check it out.

-Advisable not to drink the tap water.
-Water is available from the hawkers, but advisable to bring your own do to steep prices.
+It is advisable not to drink tap water.
+Water is available from the hawkers, but it is advisable to bring your own due to steep prices.